Sir Robert Harland, 1st Baronet

-Admiral Sir Robert Harland, 1st Baronet (ca. 1715 – 21 February 1784) was a Royal Navy officer.
-He commanded HMS Tilbury at the Second Battle of Cape Finisterre in October 1747 during the War of the Austrian Succession and commanded HMS Princess Louisa at the Battle of Lagos in August 1759 during the Seven Years' War.
-He went on to be Commander-in-Chief of the East Indies Station and then First Naval Lord.
+Admiral of the Blue Sir Robert Harland, 1st Baronet (c.
+1715 – 21 February 1784) was a Royal Navy officer who served in the War of the Austrian Succession, Seven Years' War and American War of Independence.
+He commanded HMS Tilbury at the Second Battle of Cape Finisterre and HMS Princess Louisa at the Battle of Lagos.
+Harland went on to serve as Commander-in-Chief, East Indies and subsequently as First Naval Lord.